kartkhira/metax_UI/README.md

 3)Update your Biconomy Key in config.js

-4) npm install ethers and npm install @biconomy/mexa
+4)'npm install ethers' and 'npm install @biconomy/mexa'

-5) npm start and go to localhost:3000
+5)npm start and go to localhost:3000

-6) Deposit Eth or USDC in your Wallet.
+6)Deposit Eth or USDC in your Wallet.

-7) Claim the deposited token back using claim option.
+7)Claim the deposited token back using claim option.
 Claim invokes biconomy powered gasless transaction.